brongo/SAMUEL/README.md

 * [@Powerball253](https://github.com/PowerBall253) - Many significant contributions in the form of code & testing.
 Responsible for Linux/MacOS compatibility, packageMapSpec parser, and figuring out Qt multithreading.
 Also assisted with reverse-engineering of TGA header formats.
 * [DOOM 2016+ Modding Discord](https://discord.gg/ymRvQaU) for support and testing, and encouraging future developments.

-## Building from Source:

-There is no need to build/compile this program from source code.
-Simply download and use the included binaries for Windows or Linux (under "Releases").

-If you *want* to build/compile from source, you will need a copy of the [Qt development library](https://www.qt.io/).
-The SAMUEL program uses Qt for its cross-platform GUI features.
-Please note that usage of Qt is subject to a separate licensing agreement.
-SAMUEL uses Qt under the [Qt for Open-Source Development](https://www.qt.io/download-open-source).
-The Qt source code can be acquired here: https://www.qt.io/offline-installers.

-SAMUEL for Windows is tested and compiled using a static build of Qt version 6.1.2.

 ## License: